Subhasis-Sahu/SFAL-VSD/README.md

 <details>

-<summary>Day 4 - GLS, blocking vs non-blocking and Synthesis-Simulation mismatch</summary>
+<summary>Module 4 - GLS, blocking vs non-blocking and Synthesis-Simulation mismatch</summary>

 Gate-level simulation is a critical process in digital design, verification, and validation, especially for complex digital systems in modern technology nodes.
 It involves modeling digital circuits at the gate level to understand their behavior accurately.